Otarsots/Sensible/README.md

 # Sensible

-An Open-Source Android app for creating food tracking in material style.
+An Open-Source Android app for tracking food in material style.
 Created with usability and minimalism in mind.

 Inspired by https://codeberg.org/noahjutz/GymRoutines/